pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 $$O(n)$$
 ### Modulo Multiplication

--   The product can be in the order of $(N - 1)^2$.
+-   The oduct can be in the order of $(N - 1)^2$.
-    -   The product will be at most *2N* bits long.
+    -   The oduct will be at most *2N* bits long.

 $$O(n^2)$$
-### Problems
+### oblems

-Primality
+imality

-:   Given a number N, determine whether it is prime.
+:   Given a number N, determine whether it is ime.

 Factorning

-:   Given a number N, express it as a product of prime
+:   Given a number N, exess it as a oduct of ime
     numbers.

 January 29th, 2014 <small>Recitation</small>